pawpal-app/pawpal/posts/guide-to-dog-friendly-cary.md

 - Connect with other pet owners in your neighborhood
 - Access exclusive deals at local pet-friendly businesses

-Join the PawPal community today and never miss a pet-friendly adventure in Cary!
+Join the Animo by PawPal community today and never miss a pet-friendly adventure in Cary!